 Clarification Statement: Examples of models could include drawings, diagrams, and texts, such as drawings of what happens when two charges of opposite polarity are near each other, including an explanation of how the change in energy of the objects is related to the change in energy of the field.
-Examples of electric field phenomena may include volcanic lightning or laser printing and examples of magnetic field phenomena may include volcanic lightning or laser printing and examples of magnetic field phenomena may include Boundary: Assessment is limited to systems containing two objects.
+Examples of electric field phenomena may include volcanic lightning or laser printing and examples of magnetic field phenomena may include a mag-lev or magnetic braking.
+Assessment Boundary: Assessment is limited to systems containing two objects.